 - By train: Take the Bergen Railway from Bergen to Myrdal.
 Then change to the Flåm Railway that will take you down to Flåm.
 Total travel time a little under three hours.
 From Flåm you can take the bus to Aurland and Lærdal.

 - By plane: Direct flights between Bergen and Sogndal with Widerøe.
 Flight time approximately 40 minutes.
 From Sogndal you can take Nor-Way Bussekspress or Fjord1 Bus to Lærdal and Aurland (approximately one to one and a half hours).

 - By boat: From 1 May to 30 September express boats run daily from Bergen all the way to Flåm.
 These boats connect with ferries to Gudvangen, Kaupanger and Lærdal and transfer passengers out in the middle of the fjord.
 For timetables and booking, contact Fjord1.

-Aurlandsfjellet National Tourist Route lies approximately 530 kilometres southwest of Trondheim.
+Aurlandsfjellet National Tourist Route lies approximately 329 miles southwest of Trondheim.

 - By car: The drive from Trondheim takes approximately seven hours.
 From Trondheim follow the E6 southwards past Otta.
 Then follow rv.
 257 to Randsverk, and continue on rv.
 51 to Fagernes, via Beitostølen.
 From Fagernes follow the E16 to Lærdal and Aurland, passing through Vang and Borgund.